 Lakeland University is a Bachelor's and Master's Degree-granting liberal arts institution related to the United Church of Christ with nearly 2,500+ students enrolled across 24 countries.
 Our international institute offers more than 30 majors, including our newest academic programs including Bachelor’s Degrees in Food Safety and Quality, Graphic Design, and Management Information Systems as well as a new Master of Science Degree in Leadership and Organizational Development.

 We offer evening and online courses through our centers in Milwaukee, Madison, Wisconsin Rapids, Chippewa Valley, Fox Cities, Green Bay, and Sheboygan.
-Lakeland also offers an Associates Degree program at our two-year international campus in Tokyo, Japan.
+Lakeland also offers a Bachelor's and Associates Degree program at our international campus in Tokyo, Japan.

 Lakeland is an Experiential Education institution.
 We believe the best way to learn is by pairing knowledge with practice.
 At our residential campus, students can earn their degree while gaining 12-18 months of professional work experience.
 Students have a pathway to graduate in four years with little or no tuition debt, making a Bachelor Degree accessible to anyone with the desire to learn.
 Our adult learners earn their degree often while juggling careers and families.
 Our flexible delivery allows for these students to earn credit in the classroom and in their workplace.
 Whether enhancing their resume or looking to completely change their career pathways, we offer innovative pathways for degree completion.